top of page

 Use 1/2" x 3.5" bolts with washers

 This will be a tight fit- what I normally do is use a large Phillips screwdriver to locate one side, and then ream the other side out with a 1/2" drill bit.
 It is normal to take off about .040" or so, but do not be drilling new holes!
-If this isn't lining up, don't compensate by drilling- double check if something is holding it from lining up.
+If this isn't lining up, don't compensate by drilling- double-check if something is holding it from lining up.

 Note that F35C and some F25C applications have a longer engine crossmember that has an extra layer of steel on the forward side.
-The process is the same but your crossmember will look different
+The process is the same, but your crossmember will look different

-If you will be using the weld in crossmember pieces, there is no need for the 2 hole spacer.
-The weld in piece basically fills this void and allows you to cut the engine crossmeber to gain clearance at the front of the differential.
-A little further down under the steering box installation instructions there is a picture of it installed.
-Also under the for sale ad for the weld in pieces there are more pictures
+If you will be using the weld-in crossmember pieces, there is no need for the 2-hole spacer.
+The weld-in piece basically fills this void and allows you to cut the engine crossmeber to gain clearance at the front of the differential.
+A little further down under the steering box installation instructions, there is a picture of it installed.
+Also, under the for sale ad for the weld-in pieces, there are more pictures

-Above: have all three bolts and spacers connected to the 05-07 steering box as pictured, then weld the spacers in place.
+Above: Have all three bolts and spacers connected to the 05-07 steering box as pictured, then weld the spacers in place.
 Most non-supercabs have the straight upper frame rail and require cutting this slot in the top frame rail for the large steering box spacer to be welded here.

 Below: after welding, install this plate into the front driver frame rail as pictured.
 The 7/16 X 3.5" bolt that goes through the track bar bracket and the 14 bolt that goes through the spring bucket can now be installed with nuts that temporarily hold the steering plate in place for drilling and later welding.

-do not weld until you have drilled all three holes, test fit the steering box in place, and also have installed all 14mm bolts with nuts to hold the plate while welding.
+Do not weld until you have drilled all three holes, test fit the steering box in place, and have also installed all 14mm bolts with nuts to hold the plate while welding.

 Even though you have 2 bolts/nuts holding this plate in place, still use a C clamp to secure it